aws-actions/aws-codebuild-run-build/README.md

 [AWS CodeBuild][codebuild] is an execution platform in the AWS cloud that can give you much more flexibility in where your logic executes.

-The goal of this action is to give you the power of GitHub Actions with the flexibility of AWS CodeBuild.
+This action is designed to give you the power of GitHub Actions with the flexibility of AWS CodeBuild.

 ### Resources and Architecture